jujoramos/geode-command-region-pattern/README.md

 - Check out this repository.
 - Import the project into your favourite IDE.
 - Add your custom implementations of the `DistributedCommand` class.
-- Test your implementation in a multi-site deployments by extending the `AbstractDistributedCommandTest` class.
+- Test your implementation in a multi-site deployment by extending the `AbstractDistributedCommandTest` class.